Tselmeg-C/Churn_prediction_Udacity_Capstone/README.md

 Imbalanced samples (with more "0" labeled rows than "1") was another factor that holding back our model performance.
 Introducing weight balance was only possible for the logistic regression algorithm.
 In future work, we could randomly select the same number of "0" rows to "1" rows to create balanced training data and fit models, which might improve the model performances.

+## Acknowledgment

+This is my capstone project on Udacity Data Scientist Nanodegree program.
+Thanks to Udacity for providing such a wonderful program, making it possible for many with different backgrounds to step into the field of data science.